How Long Does an Accident Stay on Your Insurance?

 Take a State-Approved Defensive Driving Course

-National Safety Council, AARP Smart Driver and state DMV-approved courses typically cost $25 to $75 and can reduce your rate by 5% to 10% in some states.
+The National Safety Council and AARP Smart Driver both offer state DMV-approved courses that can reduce your rate in some states.
+Courses generally cost between $25 and $75.
 Some states mandate the discount; others leave it to insurer discretion.
 Check your state's approved course list and ask your insurer whether course completion qualifies for a rate reduction.

 3. 3